szstonelee/gointernal/scheduler.md

 In the above modified code, I set gNum = 4.
 You can change it to any number you like to test.

-main() will sleep for one second after the launch of Goroutines.
+main() will sleep for one second after the launch of gNum Goroutines.
 If it can go on, it will print the value of x and call exit() implicitly to return to OS.

-In Go, [exit() will terminate the whole process](https://stackoverflow.com/questions/25518531/ok-to-exit-program-with-active-goroutine), so all threads in the process will stop.
+In Go, [exit() will terminate the whole process](https://stackoverflow.com/questions/25518531/ok-to-exit-program-with-active-goroutine).
+So all threads in the process will stop.
 It is different from Java.
 In Java, the main() thread exit, but if the Java app is not a daemon type, JVM runtime will wait for all other threads to stop.

-And from [stackoverflow](https://stackoverflow.com/questions/53388154/is-the-main-function-runs-as-a-goroutine), main() can be treated as an special and additional Goroutine for the above code.
+And from [stackoverflow](https://stackoverflow.com/questions/53388154/is-the-main-function-runs-as-a-goroutine), main() can be treated as a special and additional Goroutine.

 So basiclly, we have gNum+1 Goroutines.
 And we want to know the result for the Goroutine of main, i.e. whether it returns to OS.